obvonage/deved-platform/content/blog/en/meetings-api-is-here.md

 ---
 ## Another Video API, But Why?

 Remember a not-so-distant past, in which video calls were cumbersome and awkward?
 Remember the need for external webcams?
 Remember when the promise of business calls amounted to one boardroom of people in suits talking to another boardroom of people in suits?
 Those days are over.
 Not only are folks having video calls with friends, family, and colleagues, but they're also preferring to meet businesses through video.
-According to Vonage's 2021 [Global Customer Engagement Report](https://www.vonage.com/resources/publications/global-customer-engagement-report/), 56% of consumers opt to video chat with businesses.
-In fact, there's been a 300% growth in the number of respondents who chose video chat as the number one channel for talking to companies.
+According to Vonage's 2022 [Global Customer Engagement Report](https://www.vonage.com/resources/publications/global-customer-engagement-report/), daily video chat use for business communications will double this year.
+And consumers are increasingly using businesses' own applications to do this.
 People are expecting a seamless, connected customer experience that includes video conferencing in a company’s toolbelt.

 ![Example of a Meetings API Room ](/content/blog/meetings-api-is-here/video-menu.png "Example of a Meetings API Room")

 We built the Meetings API to meet this need.
 Just as video conferencing used to be cumbersome for users, it was even more painful for companies to integrate with their software.
 WebRTC is complicated.
-It's been around quite a while but it's still not easy to get going or scale.
+It's been around quite a while but it's still not easy to get going or scale for growth.
 Vonage APIs help abstract the complicated parts of WebRTC without sacrificing performance or functionality.
-In addition to Vonage's other Video products ([VBC](https://www.vonage.co.uk/unified-communications), [Video API](https://tokbox.com/developer/guides/basics/), [Video Express](https://tokbox.com/developer/video-express/)), Meetings API offers another simplified, Low-Code option for companies who want to control their video experience and are looking for something in between Video SaaS & fully customizable APIs.
+In contrast to Vonage's other in-app Video products ([Video API](https://tokbox.com/developer/guides/basics/) and [Video Express](https://tokbox.com/developer/video-express/)), Meetings API started out as a full-featured video conference application–Vonage Meetings, part of the Vonage Business Communications ([VBC](https://www.vonage.co.uk/unified-communications)) suite–and became an API.
+This means that businesses have a simplified, Low-Code option, packed with all the conferencing capabilities of a complete application.
+It’s for companies who want an easier way to own their video experience, something in between an off-the-shelf application and a full API.

 Simply put, Meetings API was built around experience.
 Customers now expect a video experience.
 Developers now expect a simple experience.
 Meetings API meets both these expectations.